Le chèche

 Matriarchal Society

-Rites of passage, celebrations and rituals marking the different steps of life in the community are organized with elegance and precision by these maternal figures.
-Men are not taken apart, on the contrary, they occupy a fundamental role.
-The bring physical strength, creativity and offer support to women, collaborating harmoniously for the community well-being.
+The rites of passage, celebrations and rituals that mark the different stages of life within the community are orchestrated with elegance and precision by these maternal figures.
+Men are by no means relegated to the background; on the contrary, they play a fundamental role.
+They contribute their physical strength, creativity and support to the women, working in harmony for the well-being of the community.

 Community and Code of Honor

-Tuareg society is traditionally characterized by tribe organization, adopting a social structure based on a matriarchal system as explained.
-Men are risen following a strict code of honor, valorizing honor, bravery, generosity and elders respect.
+Tuareg society is traditionally organised into tribes, adopting a social structure based on a matriarchal system as mentioned above.
+Men are educated according to a strict code of honour, emphasising values such as honour, bravery, generosity and respect for elders.

-The honor and pride of Tuareg men are fundamental pillars molding their identity in the heart of the desert.
-Within this community, honor is associated to family loyalty, tribe and ancient traditions.
-Mastering the art of mounting dromedaries, the stars knowledge to find their path in the desert, the capacity of preserving the musical and crafting traditions contribute to forge Tuareg pride.
+The honour and pride of Tuareg men are fundamental pillars that shape their identity in the heart of the desert.
+In this community, honour is associated with loyalty to family, tribe and age-old traditions.
+Mastery of the art of riding camels, knowledge of the stars to navigate the desert and the ability to preserve musical and craft traditions all contribute to forging the pride of the Tuareg man.

 The Cheche